Water Kefir: Rinse, Rest, Recover

 Put the cleaned grains in the prepared solution, and cover the jar with a plastic lid.
 (If all you have is a metal lid, put a coffee filter over the top of the jar, then put the lid on top of that.)

-Now put the jar of grains and water in the refrigerator and leave them there for at least three or four days.
-The cold will put the grains to sleep.
-They can stay in the refrigerator for as long as 3 weeks, resting and rebuilding.
+Now put the jar of grains and water in the refrigerator and leave them there for 1-2 weeks.
+The cold will put the grains to sleep and allow them to rest and rebuild.

 Get the Grains Back to Work

 After your grains have rested, you are ready to make a new batch of kefir.

 Set up the new kefir solution the same way you made the resting solution, with clean water, granulated sugar, and mineral supplementation if needed.